 At Crestwood we provide all food and snacks during the camp day for both our campers and staff to ensure the safety of all campers.
-The food and snacks we provide are free from all nuts and sesame products.
+The food and snacks we provide are free from peanuts, tree nuts and sesame products.
 No outside food or snacks are allowed on the Crestwood buses or on our camp property.
 Although this helps some of our campers, we understand that not all allergies are food related and are conscious of these other allergies as well.

 Definition, Causes and Treatment of Anaphylaxis

 Anaphylaxis is a serious allergic reaction that can be rapid in onset and can cause death.
 It can manifest in different ways such as hives, itchy rash, vomiting, shortness of breath or even throat or tongue swelling.
 This reaction is caused by being exposed to the person’s allergy.
 For example, if a person has a bee allergy, if they are stung it will cause a reaction.
 If a person has a nut allergy, ingesting or sometimes even smelling nuts can cause a reaction.
 The main way anaphylaxis is treated is by an epinephrine injection.

 Course of Action